11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Ring-type ultrasonic-type AF motor:

-If you want to take pro-style shots that rival dreamy, shallow depth-of-field blurs, this lens is for you.
+If you want to take professional-style shots that rival dreamy, shallow, depth-of-field blurs, this lens is for you.

 Ridiculously sharp and lightning-fast autofocus with a gorgeous F1.8 aperture–this versatile lens delivers on your creative vision.